NotTimIsReal/project-maker/README.md

 As seen in the example you need to print "setup.project.status.sucess" for the tool to end successfully.
 It is recommended to also use subprocess rather than `os.system`.
 In order for a more cleaner output make sure any stdout and stderr are send to subprocess.DEVNULL like in the example.

+Then Upload Your Code To A https Git server such as github or gitlab.

+Then Run `project-maker new <project-name> <project-url>`

+This will locally save that project.

+And To Build it you run `project-maker build <project-name> <dir-name>`

 # Credits

 - NotTimIsReal - Creator of the project